 (h) decisions of exceptional circumstances affecting assessment committees.

 (i) AA decision taken by Chair’s action, by the Chair of Special Cases Committee or their nominee, not to uphold recommendations to grant leave of absence, repeat study, programme extensions or other exceptions to programme specifications and enrolment requirements that fall under Special Cases Committee’s remit.

-(a) Students may appeal against a decision reached only if (a) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or (b) if for good reason, relevant exceptional circumstances can be shown that could not reasonably have been brought to the attention of the Exceptional Circumstances affecting Assessment Committee at the time they occurred.
+(a) Students may appeal against any decision listed in Regulation 6.7.2, other than those relating to Academic Misconduct procedures (see (b) below),only if (i) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or (ii) if for good reason, relevant exceptional circumstances can be shown that could not reasonably have been brought to the attention of the Exceptional Circumstances affecting Assessment Committee at the time they occurred.
 Further information can be found in the Guide to Assessment, Standards, Marking and Feedback.